croaker82/github-api-test/README.md

 # github-api-test
-Repo to test github api
+This repo is used to test github rest api